grouan/chinesetea/README.md

 ---

-🔁 Map and datas are GNU General Public v3.0 licensed
+🔁 Map and datas are [Creative Commons Attribution-ShareAlike 2.0 Generic (CC BY-SA 2.0)](https://creativecommons.org/licenses/by-sa/2.0/) licensed

 ❎ Contents and Tea References are properties of Katrin Rougeventre and Michel de Maule Edition